aherbert/gdsc-smlm/docs/model_plugins.rst

      - Set the resolution of alignment.
 Shifts computed below this resolution are considered equal.

    * - RMSD XY threshold
      - Set the convergence threshold for the RMSD of the XY translation applied to the PSF centres in the current alignment iteration.
-Only available in interactive mode.
+Only available when not in interactive mode.

    * - RMSD Z threshold
      - Set the convergence threshold for the RMSD of the Z translation applied to the PSF centres in the current alignment iteration.
-Only available in interactive mode.
+Only available when not in interactive mode.

    * - CoM shift threshold
      - Set the convergence threshold for the change in the centre-of-mass of the combined PSF in the current alignment iteration.
-Only available in interactive mode.
+Only available when not in interactive mode.

    * - Reset
      - Press this button to reset to the default settings.